 There has been much written about the alleged chemical attacks of the 25th and 30th March 2017 at Lataminah, Syria.
-Indeed both incidences were “investigated” by the OPCW-FFM and IIT teams (the latter being a NATO lead, manned and instigated team).
-Then during 2017, whilst the FFM were investigating the alleged 25th March attack, they would be supplied samples by the notorious White Helmets, allegedly from the scene of the attack, that would turn out to be plastered with sarin by-products and degradation products.
-The elephant in the room here is that the nobody had suggested the alleged 25th attack was anything but a chlorine attack.
-Therefore a scenario had to be created, by someone, to explain sarin products at the scene of a chlorine attack and so the narrative around the 24th March attack was born.
+Indeed both incidences were “investigated” by the OPCW-FFM and IIT teams (the latter being a team lead by NATO countries).
+Then during 2017, whilst the FFM were investigating the alleged 25th March chlorine attack, they would be supplied samples by the infamous White Helmets, allegedly from the scene of the attack, that would turn out to be covered with sarin degradation and by-products.
+The elephant in the room is that there was no suggestion the alleged 25th attack was anything but a chlorine attack.
+Therefore, a scenario had to be created, by someone, to explain sarin products at the scene of a chlorine attack and so the narrative around the 24th March attack was born.

 Claims of chemical attack on 26th March

 I quickly began to notice a vast number of tweets, from different sources, all claiming the same thing.
 That a chemical attack had taken place on the 26th March in Lataminah.

 The first report I could find was from “Halab Today” at 8:38AM on the morning of 26th March 2017.
 Halab Today is a well known opposition media outlet and therefore these are not the claims of some guy with a camera.